ochysponomi/X-Logger/README.md

 hello everyone!

-I'm ochysponomi, a French tool developer
+I'm ochysponomi, a French tool developer and i am koh a French developer

 today I present to you, X-LOGGER!! 🔧🔒 what is X-logger? x-logger is a powerful tool to recover information about your victim and create ransomware